Cooking chicken wings from frozen is an easy way to get dinner ready without the hassle and time of defrosting them.

-First, you need to preheat the oven to 400°F. While the oven is preheating, lay frozen chicken wings side by side on a sheet pan lined with foil or parchment paper.
-The chicken wings get cooked without any sauces, seasoning, or breading.
+First, set the oven temperature to 425°F. There’s no need to wait for it to preheat.
+As the oven warms, it helps thaw the chicken.
+Lay frozen chicken wings side by side on a sheet pan lined with foil or parchment paper.
+The chicken wings get cooked without any sauces or breading.
 Once they’re baked you can toss them in your favorite sauce before serving.

-Before putting them in the oven, brush each chicken wing with a little bit of oil.
+Before putting them in the oven, brush each chicken wing with a little bit of oil and sprinkle with salt.
 If the chicken skin is still rubbery after cooking, broil for few minutes just to crisp the skin.

 There are many sauces you can add to your chicken depending on what flavor you’re in the mood for.
-You can either buy your favorite sauce or make one of mine.
-Both are sure to be tasty.
+You can either buy your favorite sauce or your own.

 - 20 split chicken wings (drumettes and flat)

-- Toss in barbecue or buffalo sauce and serve.
+Toss wings in barbecue or buffalo sauce and serve.